ckpiggy/CT_PopOutMenu_Demo/README.md

 <pre>
 NSArray * items = ....
 popMenu = [[CTPopoutMenu alloc]initWithTitle:@"Title" message:@"message" items:items];
+popMenu.menuStyle = MenuStyleDefault , MenuStyleGrid , MenuStyleList or MenuStyleOval;//choose one from these
 [popMenu showMenuInParentViewController:parentVC withCenter:center];
 </pre>
 In the last, you can setup the delegate if you need.
 It can tell you which item has been selected.